Maryan (film): Critical reception

 The film received generally positive reviews upon release.
 The film's technicalities, performances of the lead actors and the score were applauded by the critics.

 At The Times of India, N Venkateswaran gave the film 4 out of 5 stars and quoted, "A soulful love story, but candy floss is not on the menu."
 At The New Indian Express, Malini Mannath wrote, "Cocktail of love and action, lyrical in its narrative style in the first half, the film could, however, have done with more coherence and conviction in its second half".
-Sandesh of One India Entertainment summarised, "Dhanush's sufferings on-screen, bursting and agony during emotional scenes have come out well.
-The film is a must watch for Dhanush's fans."
-He gave the film 3.5 stars out of 5.
 S Sarawasthi of Rediff gave the film 3 stars out of 5 and claimed, "Mariyaan is a beautiful love story.
 However, what brings the film down a notch is the pace, especially the second half, which seems to drag quite a bit.
 And though the film may not appeal to all, it is definitely a must watch."
-Critical review board at Behindwoods gave the verdict, "A film with breathtaking visuals, heart-stopping music, terrifically talented cast set on a very leisurely paced narrative."
-They rated 3 on a scale of 5 Baradwaj Rangan of The Hindu noted, "A wonderful romance, but needed to be more."
+Baradwaj Rangan of The Hindu noted, "A wonderful romance, but needed to be more."
 Vivek Ramz of in.com summarised, "'Mariyaan' is a realistic and touching love saga and definitely deserves a watch!
 Better watch it in Auro 3D screen to experience it best."
 He rated the film 3.5 stars out of 5.